Interview With Tim Crothers, Author of ‘Queen of Katwe’

-Africa has it’s fair share of strife but with it comes stories that will inspire, stories to be celebrated, people to be revered.
-This is one such story and it is our hope that it will encourage many others to be told, stories that are uplifting and shift from the typical themes that often shape how the continent is perceived.
-While the responsibility remains primarily ours as Africans, it is important to also celebrate those who trouble themselves to tell our stories authentically, showing how we as Africans pull ourselves up by the bootstraps and make the most of our circumstances.
+Africa has its fair share of strife but with it comes stories that will inspire, stories to be celebrated, people to be revered.
+This is one such story and it is our hope that it will encourage other stories to be told, stories that are uplifting and shift from the typical themes that often shape how the continent is perceived.
+While the responsibility remains primarily ours as Africans, it is important to also celebrate those who trouble themselves to tell our stories authentically, showing how we as Africans pull ourselves up by the bootstrap and make the most of our circumstances. -queen of katwe

 – Belle Niba